Ashwini607/Timer/README.md

 The modified file has saved with name of "rsparlmem" .

-for modification in file you will go to the following location in rsparql fiel present inside bin folder of Apache-Jena directory:
+for modification in file you will go to the following location in rsparql file present inside bin folder of Apache-Jena directory:

  ---- Setup
 JVM_ARGS=${JVM_ARGS:--Xmx4096M}

 you will change it if your query has requirement of more Jena Virtual Machine space requirement.
 This change should be according to your computer machine not beyond their memory.